stevehealy/angular-back-to-top/README.md

 # angular-back-to-top
+**UPDATED for Angular 8**

-Angular 5 component that lets the user return to the top of the screen, using a Material Design button
+Angular 8 component that lets the user return to the top of the screen, using a Material Design button

 ## Description
 A spin-off of https://github.com/annapogorelova/ng2-go-top-button (full credit here for the actual back-to-top logic).
 The following changes/additions were made:
-* This is a working Angular v5 sample project that can be run locally
+* This is a working Angular v8 sample project that can be run locally
 * Back-to-top logic contained within a reusable component ...Unused code stripped away and refactored for component-use.
 * [Material Design FAB button] used for component